b-harvest/Canto/x/liquidstaking/spec/abci.md

 ![re-pairing-same-validator](./re-pairing-same-validator.png)

 In this case, where both the rank-in and rank-out insurances indicate the same validator, the re-pairing process is relatively straightforward.
 Since the validator remains the same, there is no need to modify the chunk's delegation.
 The only change required is to update the insurance reference for the chunk, ensuring that it correctly reflects the rank-in insurance.
-This process ensures that the chunk's stake continues to be properly insured by the same validator, and it can be accomplished by updating the insurance reference without additional delegation changes.
+This process ensures that the chunk's delegation continues to be properly insured by the same validator, and it can be accomplished by updating the insurance reference without additional delegation changes.

 **Case 2**: Rank-in insurance points to a different validator than the rank-out insurance

 ![re-pairing-different-validator](./re-pairing-different-validator.png)

 In this case, a more complex re-pairing process is necessary as the chunk's delegation needs to be realigned with the change in the insured validator.
 This entails re-delegating the chunk's stake from the validator specified by the rank-out insurance to the new validator indicated by the rank-in insurance.
-This adjustment ensures that the chunk's stake is appropriately insured by the rank-in insurance and maintains the security and integrity of the liquid staking system.
+This adjustment ensures that the chunk's stake is appropriately insured by the rank-in insurance and maintains the security and integrity of the liquid staking module.
 Since the re-delegation period is the same as the epoch duration, the re-delegation process will be completed during the next epoch.
-This ensures a smooth transition in the liquid staking system, with the chunk's stake effectively moved to the new validator specified by the rank-in insurance at the beginning of the next epoch.
+This ensures a smooth transition with the chunk's delegation effectively moved to the new validator specified by the rank-in insurance at the beginning of the next epoch.

 ## Slashing Penalty Covering